msujas/bronkhorstControl/README.md

 There are also 2 other functions in bronkhorstClient called barPlot() and timePlot() which can be run in conjunction with the bronkhorstMultiServer.
 Takes host as a required argument.
 These are also packaged as executables, so run e.g. 'timePlot \<hostname\>'

 I should mention this article https://realpython.com/python-sockets/ and the associated repository which helped me to make this.

+Can also be controlled more directly, without the server, using the MFC class in the bronkhorst.py module, but the plotting programs won't work in that case. e.g.

+from bronkhorstControlbm31.bronkhorst import MFC, startMfc

+mfcmain = startMfc()

+mfc1 = MFC(1,mfcmain)

+mfc1.readName()